centrahq/api-documentation/user/pages/03.fe-development/01.fe-elements/docs.md

 #### 'shipTo' parameter

 While working on Centra setup, you may sometimes encounter an error saying the current country is not "shippable".
 You will see this in the API selection model, under `location.shipTo`.
-If this param is `false`, you will not be able to complete an order for this country.
+If this parameter is `false`, you will not be able to complete an order for this country.
 You should make sure this country is included in at least one active shipping in Centra -> Setup -> Shipping.
 Shippable countries:
 * Belong to at least one active Pricelist,
 * Belong to at least one active Shipping list.